 Within 30 minutes of a strenuous workout, re-hydrate and refuel inside the carbohydrate window.
 For optimal recovery, replace fluids and carbohydrates simultaneously, within the first 15 to 30 minutes, especially following intense workouts or prolonged runs lasting 90 minutes or longer.
 If you like to train by the numbers, consume at least ½ gram of carbohydrate per pound of body weight.
 For most runners this equates to 50 to 100 grams of carbohydrate.
 Numerous options abound: sports drinks (14 to 19 grams per cup), high-carbohydrate or meal replacement beverages (check the label for grams of carbohydrate per serving, some provide as much as 50 grams per 8 ounces), fruit juice (25 to 40 grams per cup) and milk (12 grams per cup).
 Of course real foods, such as fruit, yogurt, cereal and bagels, serve as other generally easy-to-put-down, well-tolerated options.

 To further enhance your recovery, you should pay attention to your sodium and protein needs as well.
-Drinking a sports drink, judicial use of the salt shaker, or consuming salty foods, such as salted pretzels or popcorn with little or no butter or other fat, soup, canned vegetables, tomato or vegetable juice and pickles will help your body hold on to the fluids you drink.
-It can also help prevent hyponatremia (low blood sodium level), a potentially fatal condition that can develop during or after prolonged exercise when runners consume large amounts of water but fail to replace sweat-induced sodium losses.
+Drinking a sports drink with electrolytes will help your body hold on to the fluids you drink.
+After a workout, a sports drink does a fine job.
+Include a sandwich with protein, like peanut butter, chicken or your favorite Subway BMT.
+Adequate levels of sodium also helps prevent hyponatremia (low blood sodium level), a potentially fatal condition occurring when runners consume large amounts of water but fail to replace electrolytes and sodium.

-Protein is a vital constituent of recovery, also.
-Protein is needed to repair and rebuild muscle tissue and may further boost glycogen re-synthesis when consumed shortly after exercise.
-Since runners can’t live on carbohydrates alone, it doesn’t hurt to experiment with consuming protein within the same crucial “carbohydrate window” following exercise.
-At the very least, include a source of quality protein at your next meal, with dairy foods, eggs, meat, poultry, fish, beans or soy foods, and plan to eat a regular meal withing two hours following lengthy exercise.
+Protein is a vital food for recovery.
+Protein is needed to repair and rebuild muscle tissue, and can boost glycogen re-synthesis when consumed shortly after exercise.
+Eat the protein within the same crucial “carbohydrate window” following exercise.
+At the very least, include a source of quality protein at your next meal, with dairy foods, eggs, meat, poultry, fish, beans or soy foods, and plan to eat a regular meal within two hours following lengthy exercise.